flathub-infra/documentation/docs/02-for-app-authors/02-requirements.md

 ## Permissions

 The Flatpak sandbox is still a work in progress.
-However, permissions should still be limited as much as possible (see `man flatpak-metadata` for an overview of permissions).
+However, permissions should still be limited as much as possible (see [flatpak-metadata](https://docs.flatpak.org/en/latest/flatpak-command-reference.html#flatpak-metadata) for an overview of permissions).

 ### Unrestricted permissions